pkgw/website-netlify-experiment/content/2020/implementing-software-versioning.md

 well — but a lot can happen in the space between naming a problem and solving it.
 Stay tuned.

-# The PKGW Versioning Workflow: TL;DR
+# The Just-in-Time Versioning Workflow: TL;DR

 - The release deployment process must be fully automated.
 - On the main development branch (`master`), everything is always labeled with